clambro/black-hole-thesis/docs/description.md

 That is to say, all the energy of the field at the start is kinetic.
 It's in the momentum equation.
 That's why we chose the metaphor of the hand punching the rubber sheet.
 The simulation starts the moment the fist makes contact with the sheet.

-The last thing we need here is to understand when a black hole has formed.
+The last thing we need is to understand when a black hole has formed.
 Mathematically, this happens when enough mass is contained in a small enough radius such that the Schwarzschield condition is met:

 $$
 \frac{2m}{r} = 1
 $$

 As you might expect, the simulation gets a little messy when this happens.
-In particular, our radial factor $A$ goes to zero, causing the $\mathrm{d}r$ component of our metric to diverge, and blasting the local curvature off to infinity.
-To avoid this nastiness, our simulation instead defines black hole formation at
+In particular, our radial factor $A$ goes to zero, causing the $dr$ component of our metric to diverge, and blasting the local curvature off to infinity.
+This breaks our simulation.
+To avoid this nastiness, we instead define black hole formation at

 $$
 \frac{2m}{r} = 0.99
 $$

-There exist fancy techniques for moving closer to black hole formation and excising the horizon out of your simulation, but for our purposes 0.99 is more than enough to resolve the behaviour we care about.
+There exist fancy techniques for moving closer to black hole formation and excising the horizon out of your simulation, but for our purposes this approximation is good enough to resolve the behaviour that we care about.

 This completes our mathematical model.
 Congratulations to you if you've made it this far.
 Next we will discuss how we turn this model into code and move through time.